404GamerNotFound/vserver-ssh-stats/README.md

 ### Standalone Usage Without MQTT

 If you want to gather stats without using MQTT, run `app/simple_collector.py`.
 The script lets you enter one or more servers (press Enter on the host prompt to finish).
-For each server it asks for host, username, password and optional port, then prints a JSON line including the server name with CPU, memory, disk, network, uptime and temperature every 30 seconds.
+For each server it asks for host, username, and either a password or the path to an SSH key plus optional port, then prints a JSON line including the server name with CPU, memory, disk, network, uptime and temperature every 30 seconds.

 Optionally you can enter your Home Assistant base URL and a long-lived access token.
 When provided, the script will create sensors like `sensor.<name>_cpu`, `sensor.<name>_mem`, etc., via the Home Assistant REST API for each server so the values show up in the UI without MQTT.